DaniBis/doWhat-2.0/docs/social_sweat_pilot_validation.md

-# Social Sweat Pilot Validation
+# doWhat Pilot Validation

-Use this checklist whenever you need to spin up the Bucharest Social Sweat pilot data (for demos, regression testing, or Find a 4th UX reviews).
+Use this checklist whenever you need to spin up the Bucharest doWhat pilot data (for demos, regression testing, or Find a 4th UX reviews).
 It walks through seeding Supabase, verifying the mobile/web experiences, and troubleshooting common issues.

 ## Prerequisites